20tab/nextjs-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 yarn dev
 ```

-# Gitlab pipeline - CI/CD
+# GitLab pipeline - CI/CD

 :warning: **develop, main and tags**: should be protected!
 ## Pact broker Integration
-To enable the Pact broker integration, the following variables should be set in the Gitlab respository:
+To enable the Pact broker integration, the following variables should be set in the GitLab respository:
 ```git
   PACT_ENABLED = true
   PACT_BROKER_BASE_URL (protected and masked)